build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 <div align="center">Fig 12.
 Testing the bot. </div>

-## Part 7 - Deploy Your translator app.
+## Part 7 - Deploy Your Translator App

 You now have a functional translator conversational interfaces bot with text-to-speech that you built and tested quickly using Amazon Lex.
 However, it is only accessible through the console and you have worked with a draft version.